 - Personality changes

-How can Gen Physio help with dementia patients?
+How can Gen Physio help with patients?

 At present, there is no cure for dementia.
 Nonetheless, there are many types of support that health professionals can offer to enable people with dementia to continue to live well and enjoy life.
-Here at Gen Physio, we are a group of Allied Health Professionals and each discipline can play a role in improving wellbeing and life quality of dementia patients.
+Here at Gen Physio, we are a group of Allied Health Professionals and each discipline can play a role in improving wellbeing and life quality of patients.

 - Fall is very common in this population due to their poor cognition and disorientation.
 Physiotherapist can provide advices and strategies to minimise the risk of fall